How to know if your mattress has fiberglass inside — and if it's safe to sleep on

 Our three favorite fiberglass-free mattresses

 This luxury innerspring hybrid tops our best mattress guide for its customizable features that cater to all kinds of sleepers.
-There is no fiberglass in Saatva mattresses – instead the Classic contains natural thistle and organic New Zealand wool as flame retardants.
+There is no fiberglass in the Saatva Classic; instead, it contains natural thistle and organic New Zealand wool as flame retardants.
 Saatva offers a 365-night sleep trial, lifetime warranty and white glove delivery, including removal of your old mattress.
-On top of these generous extras, you can now save $300 on a $1,995 queen size – reducing the price to $1,696.
+We've hit a lull in the Saatva mattress sales, but we usually see as much as $400 off.
+Learn more in our Saatva Classic Mattress review.

 Ranked as our best mattress for side sleepers, this luxury hybrid uses chemical-free Rayon fiber as a flame retardant.
 While its foam provides a comfort that our Helix Midnight Luxe mattress review describes as ‘dreamy’, the coils allow airflow and good temperature regulation for hot sleepers.
 Regular Helix mattress sales mean you’ll never have to pay full price for the Midnight Luxe.
-A 20% off sale is currently in place, so you can save over $400 on a queen Midnight Luxe with code BF20.
-Plus, your order will come with free pillows, free shipping, a 10-15-warranty and 100-night trial.
+Use our exclusive code for 27% off, dropping the price of a queen to $1,732 (was $2,373).
+Plus, your order will come with a 100-night trial and a lifetime warranty.

-As befitting one of this year's best organic mattresses, Birch uses organic wool as a flame retardant in every mattress – and the award-winning Birch Natural Mattress is no exception.
+As befitting one of this year's best organic mattresses, Birch uses organic wool as a flame retardant in every mattress, and the award-winning Birch Natural Mattress is no exception.
 In our Birch Natural mattress review, we found that the bed provided excellent temperature regulation for hot sleepers and bouncy firmness for front and back sleepers.
-Our testers did note however that it may not be best for co-sleepers due to weak motion isolation.
-The mattress is often on sale at 20% off, with a queen size down to $1,699 (was $2,123).
-Tied-in with the price is a 100-night sleep trial, free shipping and a 25-year warranty.
+Our testers did note, however, that it may not be best for co-sleepers due to weak motion isolation.
+The mattress is often on sale at 20% off, with a queen size down to $1,499 (was $1,873).
+Tied in with the price is a 100-night sleep trial, free shipping, and a warranty for life.